gtp-qiskit/qiskit-machine-learning-demo/README.md

 # Qiskit Machine Learning Demo
-Demo Notebook for connecting Qiskit Machine Learning and PyTorch
+Demo Notebook for connecting Qiskit Machine Learning and PyTorch.

 Requires qiskit-machine-learning as well as pytorch, which can be installed via: